jhg45-ua/Arxiv-Finder/ArXiv App/Documentation.docc/Architecture.md

 ---

-*This MVC architecture provides a solid foundation for the future growth and maintenance of ArXiv App, adapting to changing needs while maintaining code clarity and simplicity.*
+*This MVC architecture provides a solid foundation for the future growth and maintenance of ArXiv Finder, adapting to changing needs while maintaining code clarity and simplicity.*